 What is betaxolol (Kerlone)?

-Betaxolol is in a group of drugs called beta-blockers.
+Betaxolol is a beta-blocker.
 Beta-blockers affect the heart and circulation (blood flow through arteries and veins).

-Betaxolol may also be used for purposes other than those listed in this medication guide.
+Betaxolol may also be used for purposes not listed in this medication guide.

 What are the possible side effects of betaxolol (Kerlone)?

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have:

 - shortness of breath (even with mild exertion), swelling, rapid weight gain;

 - a light-headed feeling, like you might pass out; or

 - lupus-like syndrome--joint pain or swelling with fever, swollen glands, muscle aches, chest pain, vomiting, unusual thoughts or behavior, and patchy skin color.